Lab 4: Vectors and Matrices#

 Task

-Add the following method definition to the vector class.
+Add the following function to the maths.js file

 function length(v) {